sof202/ChromOptimise/documentation/docs/ChromOptimise/Pipeline-Explanation/0_EGADownloading.md

 ### Step Two: Create a conda environment with pyega3 installed:

 Note down the location of this conda environment.
-It is to be used in the configuration file [FilePaths.txt].
+It is to be used in the configuration file [FilePaths.txt](/ChromOptimise/Configuration-Files-Setup.md#filepathstxt).

 ```bash
 # Change 'myenv' to a memorable name